Harveer-Rupyal/Eco-Game/README.md

 Check the Log: Watch the event log at the bottom to see your previous actions and costs.

 Survive 3 Days: Keep both stats above zero until the end of Day 3 to win the game.

+***IMPORTANT***
+Do not download the index.html, script.js or style.css file alone, it will not work correctly.
+For it to work, you will need to download the zip file, unzip it and then run the HTML file